pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

     Class Idx: 2 [0.49942127, 0.48137274]

-This also doesn't seem to be solve the problem, as its classifying it into one of the classes.
+This also doesn't seem to be solving the problem, as it is classifying it into one of the classes.
 I ran the experiment twice and it was randomly classifying it into either.

 ## Single(Positive) Class Training

-BinaryCrossEntropy loss trains for negative classes for every sample of positive label.
-So we need to find a mechanism such a way that we train for only Single Class(Postive), And Hence the title of the document.
-We have Multiple Labels but data for only single class.
+BinaryCrossEntropy loss trains for negative classes for every sample of the positive label.
+So we need to find a mechanism such a way that we train for only Single Class(Positive), And Hence the title of the document.
+We have Multiple Labels but data only for a single class.

-Embeddings seems to have an architecture like this, so lets visit a dual model embedding space optimization(idea from siamese networks).
+Embeddings seem to have an architecture like this, so let us visit a dual model embedding space optimization(idea from siamese networks).

 ### Architecture
 **Feature Encoder**, is a feature generation model.
-Which takes input and dense layers to generate the represenatation.
+Which takes input and dense layers to generate the representation.

 **Label Encoder** This leg of the model learns Label Embedding.